-One of the third party logistics companies listed within our course, The Liquidators Guide, just announced a new retailer they are liquidating stock from; have your heard of the Home Depot?
-Just like Lowes or Orchard Supply hardware, the Home Depot is a large big box home improvement retailer with 2,200 locations here within the US (according to the corporate website).
-This third party liquidator has listing currently for multiple pallet lots consisting of:
+One of the third party logistics companies listed within our course, The Liquidators Guide, just announced a new retailer they are liquidating stock from; have you heard of the Home Depot?
+Just like Lowe’s or Orchard Supply hardware, Home Depot is a large big box home improvement retailer with 2,200 locations here within the US (according to the corporate website).
+The contracted liquidator within our guide has listings currently for multiple pallet lots consisting of:

 - Home Products – small appliances and other items for the home.
 Mostly out of box humidifiers, box fans, BBQ’s that either didn’t work for purchased need or potentially damaged/not working properly.

 - Plumbing and Electrical – bathroom items and electrical supplies that have been purchased and returned usually due to incorrect model/size purchased for need.

 - Hardware – power tools, hand tools, and seasonal power equipment and lawn and garden furniture.
 Often items in this category are missing pieces.

 - Lighting – indoor and outdoor lighting; potentially damaged glass globes and/or missing hardware

 - Appliances – big box products exhibiting scratch and dent issues up to non-functional.
 This category will often contain built-in appliance models that may have been installed and removed for various reasons.